rule

 Canto 11

-Mânasa Deho Geho
+Mānasa Deho Geho

-Chapter 29: Bhakti Yoga: the Most Auspicious way to Conquer Death
+Chapter 29: Bhakti-Yoga: the Most Auspicious way to Conquer Death

-(1) S'rî Uddhava said: 'This process of yoga is, I think, most difficult to execute for someone not spiritual.
-Please o Acyuta, tell me in simple terms how a person easily may succeed [see also B.G.
+(1) S'rī Uddhava said: 'This process of yoga is, I think, most difficult to execute for someone not spiritual.
+Please, oh Acyuta, tell me in simple terms how a person may easily succeed [see also B.G.
 6: 33-34].
-(2) Generally, o Lotus-eyed One, yogis get frustrated exercising the mind and grow, unable to find absorption, weary in the attempt to subdue the mind.
-(3) For that reason, o Lotus eyed One, the swanlike delight in taking to the shelter of Your lotus feet that are the source of all ecstasy o Lord of the Universe.
-But they who take pride in the results of their yoga, do not and are defeated by Your material energy.
-(4) It comes as no surprise Acyuta, that You are a friend to all servants who, with no other shelter, are joined in intimacy with You, You who were affectionate with the animal-like [Vânaras] while the edges of Your footstool were covered by the effulgent helmets of the great controllers [like Brahmâ].
-(5) Knowing the benefit You offer, o Supreme Soul, Bestower of All Perfections and dearest Lord to those seeking shelter, who would reject You or ever be devoted to anything else just to feel good and consequently forget [about You]?
-Would there be anything left for us to wish for when we serve the dust of Your feet [see also 10.44: 15, 10.47: 46]?
-(6) Not even with a lifetime as long as that of Brahmâ the learned - despite of all their work - would be capable of expressing the gratitude [we owe You] o Lord.
-For You show us Your path in two ways: in the form of that [authority of the Supersoul] what is mentally conceived within in order to remember the joy and in the form of the âcârya outside of us who is there to dissipate the misfortune of one's being embodied [the caittya- and the paramparâ-guru].'
+(2) Generally, oh Lotus-eyed One, [beginning] yoga practitioners get frustrated trying to unite the mind and grow weary of subduing their thoughts being unable to find absorption.
+(3) For that reason, oh Lotus-eyed Lord of the Universe, the swanlike [devotees] delight in taking to the shelter of Your lotus feet that are the source of all ecstasy, while they who take pride in the results of their yoga, do not [take shelter] and are defeated by Your material energy.
+(4) It comes as no surprise Acyuta, that You as a friend to all servants with no other shelter, are joined in intimacy with them [are commanded by them], You who [as Rāma] were affectionate with the animal-like [Vānaras] while the edges of Your footstool were covered by the effulgen t helmets of the great controllers [like Brahmā].
+(5) Knowing the benefit You offer, oh Supreme Soul, Bestower of All Perfections and dearest Lord to those seeking shelter, who would reject You or ever be devoted to anything else and forget [about You in exchange] for some opulence?
+What would not be granted to those serving the dust of Your feet [see also 10.44: 15, 10.47: 46]?
+(6) The scholars - despite all their work - would not even with a lifetime as long as Brahmā's be capable of expressing the gratitude [we owe You], oh Lord.
+For You, in order to remind us of the greater [spiritual] joy of dispelling the sadness of being embodied, show us Your path in two ways: in the form of that what from the caittya authority [of the Supersoul] is mentally conceived within and that what from the outside is conceived on the authority of the ācārya [the paramparā-guru of the tradition].'

-(35) S'rî S'uka said: 'After he had heard the words of Uttamas'loka and thus was shown the path of yoga, Uddhava with folded hands said nothing because his throat was choked up with love and his eyes overflowed with tears.
-(36) Completely agitated with love restraining himself to steady his mind, o King, he, feeling grateful, spoke with his hands folded to the Great Yadu Hero and touched therewith His lotus feet with his head.
-(37) S'rî Uddhava said: 'The great darkness of the delusion I fell into, has in the presence of the Sun that You are, been dispelled.
-What cold, darkness and fear could hold sway over the one who approached You, o Unborn Primeval One?
-(38) By You who are so merciful in Your goodness was in return to me, Your servant, offered the torchlight consisting of Your wisdom.
-Who being grateful is able to abandon the base of Your feet and seek another shelter?
-(39) The because of Your mâyâ firmly binding rope of my affection for the creation [of the family] of the Dâs'ârhas, Vrishnis, Andhakas and Sâtvatas expanding to Your will, was severed by the sword of the correct knowledge about the soul.
-(40) Let there be my obeisances unto You, o Greatest of Mystics, please tell me how I may find stability with the transcendental attraction at Your lotus feet.'
+(35) S'rī S'uka said: 'After he had heard the words of Uttamas'loka and thus was shown the path of yoga, Uddhava with folded hands said nothing because his throat was choked up with love and his eyes were brimming with tears.
+(36) Checking himself to steady his mind that was overwhelmed by love, oh King, he felt most grateful.
+With folded hands he touched the lotus feet of the Hero of the Yadus with his head and addressed Him.
+(37) S'rī Uddhava said: 'The great darkness of the delusion I embraced, oh Unborn Primeval Person, was dispelled by Your presence.
+What cold, darkness and fear would have power over someone who approached the sun?
+(38) You who are so merciful in Your goodness offered to me, Your servant, in return the torchlight consisting of Your wisdom.
+Whoever filled with gratitude can abandon the basis of Your feet and look for another shelter?
+(39) The because of Your māyā firmly binding rope of my affection for the Dās'ārhas, Vrishnis, Andhakas and Sātvatas, cast by You for the production of offspring, was severed by the sword of the correct knowledge about the soul.
+(40) Let me offer my obeisances unto You, oh Greatest Yogi, please tell me how I as a surrendered soul can be steadfast in the attraction of Your lotus feet.'

-(41-44) The Supreme Lord said: 'Please, o Uddhava, accept My advice to head for My hermitage called Badârika.
+(41-44) The Supreme Lord said: 'Please Uddhava, accept My advice to head for My hermitage called Badārika.
 At the riverbanks there be purified by the touching of and bathing in the water emanating from My feet [see 5.17].
-Be, with your eyes fixed upon the Alakanandâ [a tributary of the Ganges] cleansed of all impurities, wear bark My dear, eat from the forest and be happy free from desire.
-Exercise with your intelligence, spiritual knowledge and wisdom forbearance with all dualities, keep saintly to your principles, restrict your senses and live in peace and absorption.
-Believe in and meditate upon that what you from Me have learned to discriminate.
-When you with your words and mind absorbed in Me are devoted to realize My virtue you will, thus established crossing beyond the three destinations [the gunas], thereupon reach Me.'
+Be, with your eyes fixed upon the Alakanandā [a tributary of the Ganges] cleansed of all impurities, dress yourself in bark, My dear, eat from the forest and be happy freed from desire.
+Exercise with your intelligence, spiritual knowledge and wisdom, forbearance with all dualities, keep saintly to your principles, restrict your senses and live in peace and absorption.
+Believe in and meditate on that what you from Me have learned to discriminate.
+When you with your words and mind absorbed in Me thus devote yourself to My dharma, you will, with that discipline reaching beyond the three destinations [the three worlds], thereupon reach Me.'

-(45) S'rî S'uka said: 'After thus having been addressed by the Lord of Understanding, Uddhava circumambulated Him keeping Him to the right and even though he at the time of his departure was free from the influence of material opposites, he drenched with a breaking heart with his head bowed down His feet with his teardrops.
-(46) Finding it most difficult to leave he was incapable of abandoning Him so that he overwhelmed by the separation in great pain besides himself took leave, again and again offering his obeisances and placing the slippers of his Maintainer on his head [*].
-(47) Then installing Him in his heart the great devotee went to the illustrious place of pilgrimage [that as such is also called Vis'âlâ] the only Friend in the Universe had mentioned.
-There he attained, having properly executed the austerities, the Lord His destination [Vaikunthha].
-(48) Whoever in this world with honest belief accepts the service of this ocean of ecstacy, this nectarean sea of knowledge that by Krishna, He whose feet are served by the masters of Yoga, was collected for His devotee, will be liberated.
-(49) I am bowed down to the Greatest and First Personality named Krishna, who makes His many devotees drink the nectar from the ocean consisting of de essence of the Vedas, the essence of the spiritual knowledge and wisdom that He, as the author of the Vedas, like a bee delivers in order to take away the fear of material existence.'
+(45) S'rī S'uka said: 'After thus having been addressed by the Lord of Understanding, Uddhava circumambulated Him keeping Him to the right, and even though he at the time of his departure was free from the influence of material opposites, he with a breaking heart with his head bowed down flooded His feet with his teardrops.
+(46) Finding it most difficult to let go of His love, he because of the departure was overwhelmed by emotions and could not abandon Him.
+Filled with pain he again and again offered his obeisances and placed the slippers of his Maintainer on his head.
+Then he departed [*].
+(47) The great devotee then installed Him permanently in his heart and went to the illustrious place of pilgrimage [which as such is also called Vis'ālā] the One Friend in the Universe had mentioned.
+There properly executing his austerities, he attained the Lord's destination [Vaikunthha].
+(48) Anyone who with honest belief is full of attention for [listens to, speaks about and practices] this ocean of ecstasy, this nectarean sea of spiritual knowledge [of bhakti-yoga] that by Krishna, He whose feet are served by the masters of Yoga, was collected for His devotee, will liberate [himself and therewith] the entire world.
+(49) I am bowed down to the greatest and first of all beings, the personality named Krishna, who makes His many devotees drink the nectar from the [milk] ocean that is the essence of the Vedas, the essence of the spiritual knowledge and wisdom that He, as the author of the Vedas, like a bee delivered in order to take away the fear of material existence.'

 next